mruizglz/rpi-buildroot-lab/docs/rpi-tutorial.rst

 Linux Kernel
 ^^^^^^^^^^^^

 This is the configuration of the Linux kernel.
 The specific location and version is specified among other parameters (:numref:`kernel`).
+See thrird column for details of git repor to use.

 .. list-table:: kernel-configuration